Adaptive Conformal Prediction for Quantum Machine Learning: Introduction

 \subsection{Contributions}

-This paper presents a rigorous framework for reliable uncertainty quantification in quantum machine learning under the presence of realistic, non-stationary hardware noise.
+This paper presents a rigorous framework for reliable uncertainty quantification in quantum machine learning in the presence of realistic, non-stationary hardware noise.
 Our primary contributions are:

-\begin{itemize} \item\textbf{Formalisation of Time Dependence:} We develop a theoretical framework demonstrating how non-stationary noise invalidates the exchangeability of non-conformity scores, even when calibration and test data are exchangeable.

-\item \textbf{Adaptive Algorithm for QCP:} We adapt the Adaptive Conformal Inference method \citep{ACI} to the quantum machine learning setting.
-This approach, which, we term Adaptive Quantum Conformal Prediction (AQCP), utilises score functions specifically designed to operate on samples from an implicit probability distribution.

-\item \textbf{Comprehensive Hardware Evaluation:} We conduct a thorough experimental evaluation of AQCP's validity and efficiency on IBM quantum hardware, analyse the performance of various sample-based score functions, and show that AQCP maintains the target coverage level with greater stability than the QCP framework. \end{itemize}
+\begin{itemize} \item \textbf{Formalisation of time dependence:} We develop a theoretical framework demonstrating how non-stationary noise invalidates the exchangeability of conformity scores, even when calibration and test data are exchangeable. \item \textbf{Adaptive algorithm for quantum conformal prediction:} We adapt the Adaptive Conformal Inference method \citep{ACI} to the quantum machine learning setting.
+This approach, which we term Adaptive Quantum Conformal Prediction (AQCP), utilises score functions specifically designed to operate on samples from an implicit probability distribution. \item \textbf{Comprehensive hardware evaluation:} We conduct a thorough experimental evaluation of AQCP's validity and efficiency on IBM quantum hardware, analyse the performance of various sample-based score functions, and show that AQCP maintains the target coverage level with greater stability than the QCP framework. \end{itemize}